 A program that focuses on the methods and techniques for communicating about sports in a variety of formats, media, and contexts; and that prepares individuals to be sports reporters and writers, photojournalists, radio and television announcers, producers and directors, recreational sports promoters, and public relations specialists.
 Includes instruction in sports writing, photography, broadcast journalism, sports production, game rules, media and public relations, and sports promotion.

-If you’re interested in studying Sports Communication, then you should consider applying to Arizona State University Campus Immersion!
-This school grants about 92 degrees at the Bachelors degree level in Sports Communication per year.
+If you’re interested in studying Sports Communication, then you should consider applying to Ithaca College!
+This school grants about 33 degrees at the Bachelors degree level in Sports Communication per year.